UeharaSetsuYu/Multi-view-Datasets/README.md

 The dataset represents prokaryotic information and comprises three views: text data, proteome composition, and genomic representation.
 These correspond to features extracted via the Bag-of-Words (BoW) model, encoded features, and binary-encoded representations, respectively.

 ### proteinFold
+Refer to the paper [MVC-LFA](#MVC-LFA)

 ### WebKB
+It primarily comprises two views: the sparse text of the webpage content and the inbound anchor text.

 ## Reference